wrewsama/obsidian-vault/Interview Notes/Behavioural/Self Intro.md

 Upon studying the job description.
 I understand that this role requires people who possess strong Computer Science fundamentals, Java and SQL proficiency, and communication skills.

-All in all, I believe that my skills and experiences will let me add value to the team and organisation and you will be able to see a positive return on your investment in me.
+All in all, I believe that my skills and experiences will let me fulfill this role and add value to the team and organisation and you will be able to see a positive return on your investment in me.